CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Buses.md

 ## Lane changes

-Busses will often need to change lanes several times to achieve the most direct route to their next stop.
+Buses will often need to change lanes several times to achieve the most direct route to their next stop.
 If there aren't enough opportunities for them to change lane, they could be forced to take a more complex (and slower) route.

 > ![Cumbersome bus route](https://i.imgur.com/3Boqd3y.png)
 > The bus travelling from A to B couldn't change lane, so it had to take a detour!

-If [](Lane-Arrows.md) are causing problems, enable **Busses may ignore lane arrows** in [](Policies.md) to make bus routing more flexible.
+If [](Lane-Arrows.md) are causing problems, enable **Buses may ignore lane arrows** in [](Policies.md) to make bus routing more flexible.

-For evacuation buses, enabling **Evacuation busses may ignore traffic rules** in [](Policies.md) makes them behave like [](Reckless-Drivers.md) that ignore lane arrows, priority signs, speed limits and even traffic lights - they'll do whatever it takes to save lives!
+For evacuation buses, enabling **Evacuation buses may ignore traffic rules** in [](Policies.md) makes them behave like [](Reckless-Drivers.md) that ignore lane arrows, priority signs, speed limits and even traffic lights - they'll do whatever it takes to save lives!

 You can also provide more places where vehicles can change lanes by adding additional nodes to your road network: